-The denizens of the Underdark use darkvision (formerly infravision) to find prey, which does not rely on color.
+The denizens of the Underdark use darkvision (formerly infravision) to find prey, which doesn't rely on color.
 A Drow with white hair would be seen just as readily as one with red hair.
 And who says that being underground has to leech the color from you?
 The Drow are heavily influenced by magic and selective breeding.
 The Drow could encourage certain color strains and magically create others.
 Imagine a Drow city in which red-haired baby girls are thought to be blessed by Lolth.
 Or, conversely, a settlement in which blonde girls are thought to resemble surface elves too much to be tolerated.

 The Drow can live to be several hundred years old.
 As younglings, Drow are lithe and slender.
 The third edition books state that they are smaller than normal elves by a small margin.
 I don't visualize them as being smaller, but I do see them as being very slender.
 Their natural dexterity and their hard work to survive would lend to their small waistlines.
 Drow with extraordinary strength do not necessarily look like hardbodies.
 Drow frames are compact.
 I have some affection for the idea that the females are proportionally larger than the males, as with spiders.
 You could work with that idea on a smaller scale, if you wished: only the clerics of Lolth may have such a discrepancy, as a part of their divine blessing.